 While our board of directors is ultimately responsible for risk oversight at the Company, the board's four committees assist the board in fulfilling its oversight responsibilities in certain areas of risk.

-The audit committee assists the board in fulfilling its oversight responsibilities with respect to risk management in the areas of financial reporting, internal controls and compliance with legal and regulatory requirements, and discusses policies with respect to risk assessment and risk management.
-Cybersecurity plays an integral role in our risk management strategy, and cybersecurity preparedness continues to be an area of increasing focus for our board, the audit committee and our management team.
-The audit committee receives a quarterly update from the Company's Vice President of Information Technology regarding cybersecurity and information security risks, including the nature of threats, defense and detection capabilities, incident response plans and employee training activities, among others, as applicable.
-In addition, all employees are required to complete an annual cybersecurity training course.
-This training is complemented by ongoing security awareness messaging.
+The audit committee assists the board in fulfilling its oversight responsibilities with respect to risk management in the areas of financial reporting, internal controls and compliance with legal and regulatory requirements, and discusses policies with respect to risk assessment and risk management, including with respect to cybersecurity, which plays an integral role in our risk management strategy and continues to be an area of increasing focus for our board, the audit committee and our management team.
+For additional information, see "Cybersecurity Risk Management and Governance" on page 35.

 The compensation committee assists the board in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs.

 The nominating and corporate governance committee assists the board in fulfilling its oversight responsibilities with respect to the management of risks associated with the board's organization, membership and structure and corporate governance.

 The safety, sustainability and corporate responsibility committee assists the board in fulfilling its oversight responsibility over management's monitoring and adherence to the Company's policies on ESG matters and the quality of the Company's procedures for identifying, assessing, monitoring and managing the principal environmental, health, climate change, human capital, safety and social risks in the Company's business.
-In response to stockholder feedback, the safety, sustainability and corporate responsibility committee amended its charter in September 2021 to include oversight of climate change-related risks and opportunities as part of its ESG oversight responsibilities as enumerated in the charter